bernskiold/wp-plugin-scaffold/README.md

 With it installed, place yourself in the plugins folder and run: `bmwp create:plugin plugin-name`, replacing plugin-name with your desired folder name.
 You will then be asked a series of setup questions.

-After running it, remove this setion from the README and update it to be more specific about the plugin project.
+After running it, remove this section from the README and update it to be more specific about the plugin project.

 ## Development How-tos